mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 ### Keyboard

 Most users will use a keyboard to enter data into your form controls.
 Some will also use the keyboard to navigate to those form controls.
 To be accessible, and for better user experience, it's important to properly [label all form controls](/en-US/docs/Learn/Forms/Your_first_form#the_label_input_and_textarea_elements).
-When each form control has a correctly associated {{htmlelement("label")}}, your form will fully accessible to all; notably anyone navigating your form with a keyboard and a screen reader, and possibly no screen.
+When each form control has a correctly associated {{htmlelement("label")}}, your form will be fully accessible to all, most notably anyone navigating your form with a keyboard, a screen reader, and possibly no screen at all.

 If you want to add additional keyboard support, such as validating a form control when a specific key is hit, you can use event listeners to capture and react to keyboard events.
 For example, if you want to add controls when any key gets pressed, you need to add an event listener on the window object: